 National and Corporate Partnerships

-Since its 2005 launch, We Can! has partnered with more than 40 national organizations, which are helping to spread We Can! programming to a wider audience through their networks.
-Partners include Fortune 500 companies, many of which are implementing program activities or using their resources to help strengthen the We Can! movement.
+Since its 2005 launch, We Can! has partnered with a wide range of national organizations, which are helping to spread We Can! programming to a wider audience through their networks.

 We Can! messages have reached millions of families and others across the nation thanks to stories covered by national and local print, radio, television, and online news media.